tribhuwan-kumar/tribhuwan-kumar/README.md

 <div align="center">

-#### A passionate programmer and open-source enthusiast.
+#### A passionate programmer and open-source lover.
 Here you'll find a collection of my projects and contributions.
 Feel free to explore, contribute, and connect   with me.

 </div>